Katalia91/dictionary-project/README.md

 - **Search Engine**: Users can search for any English word.
 The results will include detailed definitions, pronunciation, and synonyms.

-- **Image Results (Planned)**: The application connects to a separate API to fetch images related to the searched word.
+- **Image Results**: The application connects to a separate API to fetch images related to the searched word.

 - **Note Functionality (Planned - nice to have)**: A future update will include a note-taking feature where users can copy definitions to a note and save it for later reference.
 The notes will be editable and will be displayed in a sidebar.